theupdateframework/pep-on-pypi-with-tuf/README.rst

 grow correspondingly.
 For example, consider the *bins* role.
 In August 2013, it was found that the size of the *bins* metadata was about 42MB if the *bins* role itself signed for about 220K PyPI targets (which are simple indices and distributions).
-We will not delve into details in this PEP, but TUF features a so-called "`lazy bin walk`__" scheme that splits a large targets or delegated targets metadata file into many small ones.
+This PEP does not delve into the details, but TUF features a so-called "`lazy bin walk`__" scheme that splits a large targets or delegated targets metadata file into many small ones.
 This allows a TUF client updater to intelligently download only a small number of TUF metadata files in order to